friend1ws/nanomonsv/README.md

 ## Introduction

-nanomonsv is a software for detecting somatic structural variass from paired (tumor and matched control) cancer genome sequence data.
+nanomonsv is a software for detecting somatic structural variations from paired (tumor and matched control) cancer genome sequence data.

 ## Dependency